• Skip to Content

 4. an openness to receiving constructive feedback.

 • Academic achievement.
-Students must have:
+Applicants must have:

-1. Obtained a baccalaureate degree or equivalent from a properly recognized institution of higher learning prior to starting the program,
+1. Obtained a baccalaureate degree or equivalent from a properly recognized institution of higher learning prior to starting the program.

-2. Maintained an overall undergraduate grade point average of at least 2.8 (where ‘A’ = 4.0),
+2. Maintained an overall undergraduate grade point average of at least 2.8 (where ‘A’ = 4.0).

 • At least one course in each of the following CSD content areas: